cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

   total: "0"
 ```

-We can create another key for a student and send some tokens to it:
+Create another key for a student and send it some tokens:

 ```bash
 $ ./simd keys add student